armory/docs-cdaas/content/en/tutorials/tutorial-webhook-github.md

 ---
-title: Deploy a Sample App That Uses GitHub Webhook-Based Approval
+title: Deploy a Sample App That Uses GitHub Webhook-Based Approval Tutorial
 linktitle: GitHub Webhook Approval
 description: >
-  Learn how to configure GitHub webhook-based approvals in your Armory CD-as-a-Service app deployment process.
+  In this tutorial, learn how to configure GitHub webhook-based approvals in your Armory CD-as-a-Service app deployment process.
 categories: ["Tutorials"]
 tags: ["Webhooks", "GitHub"]
 ---